robole/eleventy-plugin-killer-filters/README.md

 This filter returns a date in the following format: *2024-01-21T14:48:00+00:00*.
 Other variations can comply with the specification too, of course!
 The timezone component is fixed as UTC.

 This date format is used for all dates in [Atom feeds (The Atom Syndication Format)](https://www.rfc-editor.org/rfc/rfc4287).

-### floor

-Round a number down.
-It returns the largest integer less than or equal to a given number.
-This is the [`Math.floor()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/floor) method.

-### htmlToAbsoluteUrls

-Transform all URLs in a block of HTML to an absolute url.

 ## Dates in Eleventy